revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 This tutorial covers how to set up files and directories to work effectively in RevBayes {% cite Hoehna2014a Hoehna2016b %}.
 This workshop assumes no familiarity with the command line, or programming in general.
-The themes of good directory structuring shown in this tutorial will be used in many othe RevBayes tutorials.
+The themes of good directory structuring shown in this tutorial will be used in many other RevBayes tutorials.

 {% section Using your computer's graphical user interface %}